Product UX concept - what does it consist of?

 - Satisfaction - describes the subjective feeling of satisfaction from the use of a product.

-An important distinction from the point of view of a Concept, a way of thinking about the product, which was also introduced by Jakob Nielsen, is to pay attention to its:
+An important distinction from the point of view of a Concept, a way of thinking about the product, which Jakob Nielsen also introduced, is to pay attention to its:

 A functional product is a product that offers all the functions that its user expects and needs.